When we think of exotic cat names, we picture monikers from faraway lands with cryptic meanings.

 So, we have come up with a list of exotic cat names we feel any new owner seeking a special, yet significant name would enjoy.

-For male exotic cat names, we figured we would take you around the world, to different continents and countries
+For exotic cat names for males, we figured we would take you around the world, to different continents and countries

 - Ari – Great name because it means “lion” in Hebrew.

 - Bao – Precious or treasure in Chinese.
 However, if read with a different inflection, it could mean “bun”, which is cute either way.